-Summary statistics taken from the 2019 Benchmark - based on the 2018 calendar year
+Summary statistics taken from the 2020 Benchmark - based on the 2019 calendar year.

-As you can see from one of the above statistics, the vast majority (95%) of organisations now identify a need for volunteer assistance via networking with their staff.
-This is up 4% from last year.
-In the seven years since commencing the benchmarking, this metric has increased from 51% in 2013 to 95% in 2019.
+As you can see from one of the above statistics, the vast majority (93%) of organisations now identify a need for volunteer assistance via networking with their staff.
+This is down 2% from last year.
+In the eight years since commencing the benchmarking, this metric has increased from 51% in 2013 to 95% in 2019.
 This suggests an increase in interest in volunteering among staff.
 While we know that many also have processes such as a written request to formalise the request, the initial request comes via conversation.
 This may also indicate that more staff are aware of what roles volunteers play and how volunteers can support various areas of the health service.